Akiba-Schechter Jewish Day School: Pre-school

-The Pre-school was founded in 1982, and has since become a highly renowned pre-school and continues to grow.
-Barbara Simon, the pre-school's first director, continues to teach, although the pre-school has been under the leadership of Carla Goldberg, a Kohl McCormick Early Childhood Teaching Award winner in 2000.
+The Pre-School was founded in 1982.
+The preschool is now led by Carla Goldberg, a Kohl McCormick Early Childhood Teaching Award winner in 2000.
 Akiba-Schechter's Pre-School and Kindergarten is a NAEYC (National Association for the Education of Young Children) accredited program.
-The Preschool is most well known for its play-based and Reggio Emilia-inspired curriculum.
-It, unlike the Grade School, is open to all faiths, and the diversity of its population reflects this.
+The Preschool uses a play-based and Reggio Emilia-inspired curriculum.
+Unlike the Grade School, the preschool is open to non-Jews.